mischah/jShowOff/README.markdown

 ## Change Log

+0.1.3

+*	Replace jQuery.browser.
+Old IEs are now targeted via the conditional classes »oldie« or »lt-ie9« added to the html element.
+See README for details-

 0.1.2

 *   Added `effect` option to customize transitions.
 Options currently include: `fade`, `slideLeft` or `none`.
 Slide effect uses new global jQuery mini-plugin, `$.slideIt()`, which can be used on separately on any element.